Sumanthpro/dotnet/dotnet_basics.md

 ![alt text](image-1.png)

 - framework should has a libraries and a jvm i.e to run a program.
-- FCL'a are nothing but methods i.e inbuilt methods used for our development.
+- FCL's are nothing but methods i.e inbuilt methods used for our development.
 - In dotnet we save the files as dll.-dynamic link library
 - or also in exe files(executable).
 - global assembly cache(GAC) similar to (c:\windows\assembly)